Shareholders unhappy with your environmental track record hurt your company’s financial performance far more than a Greenpeace boycott.

 Comparing Risk Perception to Stock Price

 Once they knew which companies were targeted by primary and secondary activists, the researchers examined financial performance.
-They studied the difference between each company’s book value – the value of its assets on paper – and market value – how much analysts thought it was worth.
+They studied the difference between each company’s book value – the value of its assets on paper – and market value – how much analysts thought it was worth (the Q ratio).